sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 ### Library `HashedSet`

-The *HashedSet* library provides a set-like data structure.
-It can be regarded as a special *HashedMap* where a value is the same with its key and is thus omitted.
-Unique values are hashed before being stored in contracts on the blockchain.
+`HashedSet` library provides a set-like data structure.
+It can be regarded as a special `HashedMap` where a value is the same with its key and is thus omitted.
+Values are hashed before being stored in contracts on the blockchain, as in `HashedMap`.

+#### On-chain

+When used in public `@method`s, `HashedSet` also has almost all of the same restrictions as `HashedMap`.
+Except for the methods on its own whitelist that can be called in `@method`s as following:

+- `add(value: T): HashedSet`: Inserts a new element with a specified value in to a set, if there isn't an element with the same value already in the set.

+- `has(value: T): boolean`: Returns `true` if an element with the specified value exists in the set, otherwise returns `false`.

+- `delete(value: T): boolean`: Returns `true` if an element in the Set existed and has been removed, or false if the element does not exist.

+- `clear(): void`: Delete all entries of the set.

+- `size: number`: Returns the size of set, i.e. the number of the entries it contains.

-#### Off-chain Usage
+#### Off-chain

-The `HashedSet` can be used as a JavaScript `Set` in the off-chain code that is not in a contract `@method`.
+`HashedSet` can be used the same as a JavaScript `Set` in off-chain code .

 ```ts
 let set = new HashedSet<bigint>()